priyanshu6091/backendtask/README.md

 ### Docker Setup

-For easy deployment with all dependencies included:
+For easy setup with all dependencies included:

 1. **Build and start the Docker containers**
    ```bash